Let’s keep in touch follow me below:

 Arriving at Red Rock Canyon

 Red Rock Canyon is about 40 minutes west from the Las Vegas strip and encompasses 195,819 acres within the Mojave Desert.
-Luckily my friend lives right next to Red Rock Canyon, so I stayed at her house overnight so I could head out early.
+Luckily my friend lives right next to it, so I stayed at her house overnight so I could head out early.

-If you are not interested in hiking you should still make Red Rock Canyon a stop on your trip to Las Vegas.
+If you are not interested in hiking you should still make this park a stop on your trip to Las Vegas.
 There are so many wonderful view points without any hiking at all!
-The fee to enter Red Rock Canyon is $15 per vehicle and totally worth it!
+The entrance fee is $15 per vehicle and totally worth it!
 If I had more time in Las Vegas I would have gone more than once.
 Once you pay the entrance fee you will be given a map that points about all the trail heads, parking, and view points along the scenic loop.

 Get to Red Rock Canyon early in the morning!
 Especially if you are visiting Las Vegas during the cooler fall, winter, and spring months.
 I visited during summer and still went super early in the morning to beat the heat.
 The parking lots for the view points and hikes were almost completely when I arrived, but had filled up about half way when I left.

-Because I went during summer the Red Rock Canyon was not as busy.
+Because I went during summer it was not as busy.